dslowder/dslowder.github.io/index.md

+## Is this what I want?

+Seems to easy and not enough potential to learn, though that might be becasue I haven't really looked into it that much yet...

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/dslowder/dslowder.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.